MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 -   Connections to cloud services, such as Microsoft Intune and cloud-based distribution points

 ##  <a name="BKMK_CommunicationPorts"></a> Ports used by Configuration Manager clients and site systems
-The following sections detail the ports used for communication in Configuration Manager.
+The following sections details the ports that are used for communication in Configuration Manager.
 The arrows in the section title, between the computers, represent the direction of the communication:

--   -- > indicates one computer initiates communication and the other computer always responds
+-   -- > Indicates that one computer initiates communication and the other computer always responds

--   &lt; -- > indicates that either computer can initiate communication
+-   &lt; -- > Indicates that either computer can initiate communication

 ###  <a name="BKMK_PortsAI"></a> Asset Intelligence Synchronization Point -- > Microsoft